-Data management, maintenance, and storage is an essential key to success for any organization, but especially for those navigating complex business processes, information exchange, and enterprise resource planning (ERP) system configuration and optimization.
+Data management, maintenance, and storage are essential keys to success for any organization, but especially for those navigating complex business processes, information exchange, and enterprise resource planning (ERP) system configuration and optimization.

 Read on to learn how JD Edwards tables (and their underlying database) can help your team manage, store, and transfer data more efficiently, as well as where our team of expert JD Edwards consultants can come in to help.

 What is a Table in JD Edwards?